Shield Your Healthy Hearing From Harmful Noise Levels

 Research indicates that musicians are about four times more likely than the general population to suffer from hearing loss due to their profession.
 On top of time spent practicing instruments, concerts regularly exceed 110 dB — loud enough to cause hearing damage in a matter of minutes.
 Musicians who do not wear hearing protection face the likelihood of hearing loss at an early age, and they risk their careers in the process.

-Allegany Hearing & Balance Center's in-ear musicians’ monitors that are custom-fit to the unique contours of your ear, so they fit comfortably for your entire performance.
+Allegany Hearing & Balance Center's offers in-ear musicians’ monitors that are custom-fit to the unique contours of your ear, so they fit comfortably for your entire performance.
 The snug but comfortable seal ensures that you only hear sounds through your monitors at a volume that is appropriate for you and won’t damage your hearing — and the sound quality of our products are second to none.

 Contact our office to schedule your custom fitting appointment today!